 I had no idea what I was doing when I started out on my Paleo journey, so each week I went to the grocery store (without a plan) and proceeded to buy all the vegetables, fruit, meat, and nuts (and almond butter!)
 I could get my hands on.

 The grocery bills began climbing…fast.

-What I learned?
-The following 6 strategies for eating real food on a budget:
+The 6 strategies for eating real food on a budget.